What are the Advantages of Money Market Funds

 You have the option of investing in general purpose funds that are free to invest in all safe, short-term fixed-income securities for the highest possible yield, or investing in the highly safe Treasury bills and U.S. government agency securities, or in tax-exempt funds.

-They're available from a wide range of financial institutions: mutual fund families, brokerages, banks -- even Pay Pal
+That includes: mutual fund families, brokerages, banks -- even Pay Pal

 A money market account is quite liquid.
 You can access your money by writing checks, making a withdrawal by telephone, by the Internet, by debit cards (in some cases) or by having automatic withdrawals sent to your local checking account at specified periods and amounts.